boschresearch/amira_blender_rendering/docs/tutorials/simplecustomscenario.rst

 ------------------------------------

-As you might have noticed, right before the class definition for your custom scene and its corresponding configurations, we used the following synthax
+As you might have noticed, right before the class definition for your custom scene and its corresponding configurations, we used the following syntax

 .. code-block:: python